Nutomic/ensichat/PROTOCOL.md

 Crypto
 ------

-Every node has a 4096 RSA key pair that is used for message signing and encryption.

-All messages are signed with 'SHA256withRSA'.
+The message body is always are signed with 'SHA256withRSA'.
 The signature is written to the 'Encryption Data' part.

-Content messages are encrypted using a random 256 bit AES key.
-The key is then wrapped using RSA with the sender's private key, and written to the 'Encryption Data' part.
+The body of content messages is encrypted using a random 256 bit AES key.
+The key is then wrapped using RSA with the sender's private key, and the result written to the 'Encryption Data' part.

-The node address is the output of 'SHA-256' on the private key.

 Routing